-In this post hoc analysis of the ATHENA trial, dronedarone, when compared with placebo, was consistently associated with lower rates of death or cardiovascular hospitalization in patients with AF/AFL, including among patients with HFpEF and HFmrEF.
-Among patients with HF, clinical benefits of dronedarone were apparent across a spectrum of LVEF and extended to $LVEF \ge 60\%$.
+In this post-hoc analysis of the ATHENA trial, dronedarone, when compared with placebo, was consistently associated with lower rates of death or cardiovascular hospitalization in patients with AF/AFL, including among patients with HFpEF and HFmrEF.
+Among patients with HF, clinical benefits of dronedarone were apparent across a spectrum of LVEF and extended to LVEF ≥60%.
 Dronedarone appeared safe in this HFpEF and HFmrEF subgroup without excess in mortality or HF hospitalizations.
 Taken together, these data support the safety and efficacy of dronedarone in paroxysmal or persistent AF/AFL and HF with higher LVEF (Graphical Abstract).

-Despite recent ESC AF guideline Class IA recommendations for the use of dronedarone as a rhythm control strategy in AF with HFpEF, there has been limited randomized clinical trial evidence in this special population.
-A previous ATHENA secondary analysis focused on 209 participants with symptomatic HFrEF with NYHA class II or III symptoms.18 We extended this assessment to patients with any LV systolic dysfunction (LVEF \leq 40%) irrespective of symptoms and evaluated patients at higher LVEF.
-ATHENA specifically enriched enrollment of older adults and those with abnormalities of myocardial structure or function and AF/AFL, and thus it was expected that many may have HFpEF.
+Despite recent European Society of Cardiology AF guideline Class IA recommendations for the use of dronedarone as a rhythm control strategy in AF with HFpEF, there has been limited randomized clinical trial evidence in this special population.
+A previous ATHENA secondary analysis focused on 209 participants with symptomatic HFrEF with NYHA class II or III symptoms.
+18 We extended this assessment to patients with any left ventricular systolic dysfunction (LVEF ≤40%) irrespective of symptoms and evaluated patients at higher LVEF.
+ATHENA specifically enriched enrolment of older adults and those with abnormalities of myocardial structure or function and AF/AFL, and thus it was expected that many may have HFpEF.
 As HFpEF diagnoses were not prospectively assessed by investigators in ATHENA, we relied on retrospective application of established criteria.
-To improve specificity of this retrospective approach, we employed a rigorous definition similar to ones used in contemporary HFpEF clinical trials (requiring mildly reduced or preserved LV function, structural heart disease, and symptoms of HF or active diuretic use).^{16,17} Consistent treatment effects were observed even at higher LVEFs (so called "true HFpEF") in spline analyses without attenuation at LVEF \geq 60% as has been seen with some HF therapies.19 Furthermore, sensitivity analyses with less stringent HFpEF diagnostic criteria yielded consistent benefits, including lower all-cause mortality in thos randomized to dronedarone.
-While this broader selection criteria may lessen the certainty of a HFpEF diagnosis, it has been demonstrated that majority of these patients with AF/AFL and preserved LV function with dyspnea may in fact have occult HFpEF when rigorously evaluated with invasive hemodynamics.3
+To improve specificity of this retrospective approach, we employed a rigorous definition similar to ones used in contemporary HFpEF clinical trials (requiring mildly reduced or preserved left ventricular function, structural heart disease, and symptoms of HF or active diuretic use).
+16,17 Consistent treatment effects were observed even at higher LVEFs (so-called 'true HFpEF') in spline analyses without attenuation at LVEF ≥60% as has been seen with some HF therapies.
+19 Furthermore, sensitivity analyses with less stringent HFpEF diagnostic criteria yielded consistent benefits, including lower all-cause mortality in those randomized to dronedarone.
+While this broader selection criteria may lessen the certainty of a HFpEF diagnosis, it has been demonstrated that the majority of these patients with AF/AFL and preserved left ventricular function with dyspnoea may